The Fool’s Loop, Arizona

 - Camp relatively near water when possible (but not too close).
 Even in the winter months some of the water sources can be dried up, so some flexibility along the route will keep you out of potentially sticky situations.

 - Tubeless is a must.
-The area is known for being riddled with cacti and therefore stray thorns are hard to see and will cause flats all day long, check out this article on traveling tubeless.
+The area is known for being riddled with cacti and therefore stray thorns are hard to see and will cause flats all day long.
+Check out our article on traveling tubeless.

 - Black Canyon Trail is a super fun ride, but there are also plenty of gravel service roads that run parallel to it should the riding be a bit much for your drop-bar bike.